 In the colony, worker termites make up the largest number of termites.
 The central purpose of workers is to tunnel through woods to collect nourishments for the colony.
 It is easy to distinguish the workers due to their unique pale white body.
 Additionally, they are wingless, blind, and are about a quarter of an inch lengthwise.
 The soldiers protect with the help of their strong jaws (they neutralize any threat to the colony).
 The soldiers are enormous with an extended yellow head, short legs, and powerful jaws.
-Swarmers, or the reproductive members of the colony, have a primary role of expanding the colony through transporting eggs to various locations.
-The reproductive members are many in the colony; they are dark brown to black and also possess wings.
+Swarmers, or the colony’s reproductive members, have a primary role of expanding the colony through transporting eggs to various locations.
+The reproductive members are many in the colony; they are dark brown to black and possess wings.

 Termites don’t pose any threat to pets or people, but in Huston, these termites cause a lot of damage to structures.
 Termites feed often and always endeavor to expand their colony.
-Sadly, they start to feed on wood from the inner part.
-This makes it even more challenging to detect termite damage until it turns into a severe issue.
+Sadly, they start to feed on wood from the inner part; this makes it even more challenging to detect termite damage until it turns into a severe issue.

 In case you want to find out whether termites have infested your building or house, look for these signs: